lecfy/tcf/index.md

 ## Privacy

 TCF Listening Practice respects your privacy.
 We do not collect any personal data or track user activity.
 All app data remains on your device.
-Read our full [[Privacy Policy](privacy-policy.md)](https://lecfy.github.io/tcf/privacy-policy) for more details.
+Read our full https://lecfy.github.io/tcf/privacy-policy for more details.

 ---